kael558/redesigned-spoon/README.md

 The points are clickable so the user can see more information in the sidebar.
 Also, each step of the slider will show a new cluster added to the selected paper's cluster.
 This allows the user to see new and relevant clusters to their selected paper.

+## Demo

+Click the link for a Demo version hosted by Streamlit: [Demo](https://kael558-redesigned-spoon-ui-em33xz.streamlit.app/)

+This is the easiset way to play around and test the application.

+## How to Run yourself

+### Local
+Install requirements: `pip install -r requirements.txt`

+Run: `streamlit run ui.py`

+However, we have noticed some version compatibility issues pop up recently so in that case you can use Docker.

+### Docker

+Enter the correct folder: `cd redesigned-spoon`

+Build the docker image: `docker built -t streamlit .`

+Run the dockerfile: `docker run -p 8501:8501 streamlit`

+This will setup streamlit on port 8501 of localhost.

 ## Use cases
  - The user may enter a query and find relevant papers
  - The user may select a paper and find relevant papers